nickytonline/vscode-gatsby-snippets/README.md

-# vscode-gatsby-snippets README
+# Gatsby Snippets

-Markdown snippets for GatsbyJS. [vscode-gatsby-snippets](https://marketplace.visualstudio.com/items?itemName=nickytonline.vscode-gatsby-snippets) is available on the VS Code Marketplace.
+Snippets for GatsbyJS.

 ![Gatsby JS snippets in action](images/snippet-in-action.gif)

 ## Release Notes

+### 1.1.2

+- Changed the name of the package to Gatsby Snippets

+### 1.1.1

+- Updated cheesy logo

 ### 1.1.0